-Runners who have high arches know how difficult it can be to find comfortable, supportive running shoes.
+Runners who have high arches know how difficult it can be to find comfortable shoes with arch support.

 While there isn’t one best running shoe for everyone, the best running shoes for high arches all have some things in common.